Japan men's national field hockey team

 The Japan men's national field hockey team represents Japan in men's international field hockey and is operated by the Japan Hockey Association.
 As of January 2019, they are ranked 18th in the world.

 The team participated in the first World Cup in 1971, where they finished 9th.
-The team is coached by Dutchman Siegfried Aikman.
-At the 2018 Asian Games, they won their first international tournament by claiming the gold medal in the final against Malaysia.
+The team then coached by Dutchman Siegfried Aikman, won their first international tournament by claiming the gold medal in the final against Malaysia at the 2018 Asian Games.